mnemonic-bit/AddressHelpers/AddressHelpers/README.md

 # Overview

-This library provides a method which reveals the actual address of an instance of a class or value object.
+This library provides two methods which reveals the actual address of an instance of a class or value object.